Alfred-Ingemar Berndt: Rise

-Pleased with his protégé, Goebbels promoted Berndt, October 1938, to Ministerial Director.
-At the instigation of Otto Dietrich, Berndt was replaced as head of the press department by Hans Fritzsche, December 1938.
+Pleased with his protégé, Goebbels promoted Berndt, in October 1938, to Ministerial Director.
+At the instigation of Otto Dietrich, Berndt was replaced as head of the press department by Hans Fritzsche, in December 1938.
 Berndt then took on, at Goebbels' personal request, the department of literature (Division VIII), which had, among other tasks, responsibility for literary censorship and ideological control of writers and authors.

 During World War II

 On 30 August 1939, two days before the start of the Second World War, Berndt was appointed Head of Broadcasting of the Propaganda Ministry (Division III).
-In early November 1939 Goebbels learned of Berndt's conflicts with the Reich Post Office, and rejected him as a negotiator for the Propaganda Ministry.
+In early November 1939 Goebbels learned of Berndt's conflicts with the Reich Post Office and rejected him as a negotiator for the Propaganda Ministry.
 In February 1940, Berndt reported that he had fulfilled his task of adapting the German broadcasting system to the requirements of war and war propaganda.
 He was released from all functions in the Propaganda Ministry and enlisted as a volunteer in the Wehrmacht.
-In the French campaign he was a sergeant in Heavy Tank Destroyer Battalion 605.
-He was awarded the Iron Cross second class, 27 May 1940.
-On 6 June 1940 he received the Iron Cross First Class.
+In the French campaign, he was a sergeant in Heavy Tank Destroyer Battalion 605.
+He was awarded the Iron Cross second class on 27 May 1940.
+On 6 June 1940, he received the Iron Cross First Class.
 He wrote about his experiences at the front (Tanks Break Through!, 1940).
-In August 1940 Berndt returned to the Propaganda Ministry, but left administrative work mainly to his previous deputies.
-Berndt was first head of the Propaganda Ministry Offices in Paris.
-In May 1941 he went back to the front; this time as a lieutenant on the staff of the German Afrika Korps under then Lieutenant General Erwin Rommel.
+In August 1940, he returned to the Propaganda Ministry but left administrative work mainly to his previous deputies.
+Berndt was the first head of the Propaganda Ministry Offices in Paris.
+In May 1941, he went back to the front; this time as a lieutenant on the staff of the German Afrika Korps under then Lieutenant General Erwin Rommel.
 Rommel had been enormously displeased with Oberleutnant Alfred Tschimpke, a propaganda reporter who had written a book about the 7th Panzer Division that Rommel commanded in France.

 Author David Irving described Berndt as "burly, wavy-haired and dark-skinned".
 He "had the lumbering gait of a bear and a physiological oddity—six toes on one foot.
 (Goebbels had a right club foot.)
 Berndt was literate and personable, poked his nose in everywhere, and was put in charge of keeping the Rommel diary.
 Before joining Rommel's staff as a kind of Party 'commissar,' he was already a tough, ambitious Nazi zealot."
 In the book Hitler's Airwaves, Berndt is described as a "notably unsavory character: Goebbels and his senior officials were frequently astounded by his slyness and cunning, fabrication and lies."
 Wilfred von Oven, personal press secretary to Joseph Goebbels, called Berndt "an unscrupulous and ambitious, but not untalented young man."